-“I’M GLAD YOU’RE HERE” was a welcome with a difference from artist Lowri Evans as part of the SpareParts Arts element of the festival.
-Originally premiered at Preston Train Station in April, at Fisherman’s Walk Street tram stop visitors got their own personalised filmic welcome as they stepped onto the platform.
+“I’M GLAD YOU’RE HERE” – a welcome with a difference from artist Lowri Evans as part of SpareParts Arts.
+Originally premiered at Preston Train Station, at Fisherman’s Walk Street tram stop visitors got their own personalised filmic welcome as they stepped onto the platform.

-YOUNG PHOTOGRAPHERS were invited to take part in a series of workshops and be commissioned to photograph the SpareParts Arts Programme.
-Young people aged between 13 and 19 were able to work with professional Blackpool based photographers Claire Griffiths and Jill Reidy to develop their skills.
+YOUNG PHOTOGRAPHERS enjoyed a series of workshops and photographing the SpareParts Programme.
+Young people aged between 13 and 19 were able to work with local photographers Claire Griffiths and Jill Reidy to develop their skills.